the1lab/1lab/src/Data/Set/Projective.lagda.md

 ```

 <details>
-<summary>This is essentially a specialization of the of the proof that
+<summary>This is essentially a specialization of the proof that
 the axiom of choice is equivalent to every surjection splitting, so we
 will not dwell on the details.
 </summary>